 THIS DATE IN HISTORY: Jan.
 15

-It's a date for firsts and lasts for two Chicago Blackhawks stars:
+It's a date of firsts and lasts for two Chicago Blackhawks stars:

 1984: Tony Esposito gets his final NHL victory and shutout when the Blackhawks defeat the Pittsburgh Penguins 2-0 at Chicago Stadium.
 The winningest goaltender in Blackhawks history makes 35 saves for his first shutout since March 27, 1983.